TRAVEL PLANNING: STEP BY STEP GUIDE

 - Buy comprehensive travel insurance to cover you for your entire trip.

-- If possible I book accommodations with Booking.com.
+- If possible I book my own accommodations with Booking.com.
 Do you want a hotel?
 A motel?
 A hostel?
 A homestay?
 Live Like A Local or live it up in an all-inclusive resort?

 - What time are your flights?
 If they are early or late then maybe you need to book airport hotels?